Did this woman win the billion-dollar Powerball jackpot?

 ‘I guess she just wanted to be on TV’

-Three days after the $1.08billion Powerball jackpot was won, the identity of the sixth-largest lottery winner in US history remains a mystery.
+Three days after the $1.08bn Powerball jackpot was won, the identity of the sixth-largest lottery winner in US history remains a mystery.

 An unidentified woman turned up the Las Palmitas Mini Mart in downtown Los Angeles on Thursday claiming to have purchased the winning ticket.